 Fairness- a goal, but also reality?

 If you are going through a divorce right now as a father, I am sure that you have heard the horror stories from other men and people in general about how the family courts treat men and fathers.
-You will hear that judges have it out for fathers and that you don't have a chance to win custody of your kids.
-You have the option to believe these folks and give up before the battle has even started, or at least learn a little more about the process where you can make your own conclusions.
+You will listen to that judges have it out for fathers and that you don't have a chance to win custody of your kids.
+You have the option to believe these folks and give up before the battle has even started, or at least learn a little more about the process where you can make your conclusions.

 In reality, family courts do not give preference to men or women when assigning custody roles.
 That much is stated in the Texas Family Code.
-Judges are supposed to look past your sex and role in the family as either "mom" or "dad" and instead view the case based on your individual merits as they pertain to parenting your child.
-This should tell you a couple things.
+Judges are supposed to look past your sex and position in the family as either "mom" or "dad" and instead view the case based on your merits as they pertain to parenting your child.
+This should tell you a couple of things.

 What exactly does custody mean in Texas?

-Don't let the facts get in the way of a good story
+Don't let the facts get in the way of a good story.

 What can you do to give yourself a chance at primary custody?

-You can't go back in time, but if you have time before your divorce begins you should always take an active and involved role in parenting your children.
-This is a good piece of advice regardless of whether or not you ever get divorced but it goes double in a divorce setting.
-If your wife knows that you don't have a leg to stand on when it comes to pushing for primary custody she will not be easy to negotiate with on this subject.
+You can't go back in time, but if you have time before your divorce begins, you should always take an active and involved role in parenting your children.
+This is a good piece of advice regardless of whether or not you ever get divorced, but it goes double in a divorce setting.
+If your wife knows that you don't have a leg to stand on when it comes to pushing for primary custody, she will not be easy to negotiate with on this subject.
 However, if she knows that you can present a ton of evidence showing that you were just as involved in raising the kids as she was, then you will be a formidable opponent when it comes to the custody question.

 Questions about divorce?
 Contact the Law Office of Bryan Fagan

-If you have any questions about the material that we presented in today's blog post please do not hesitate to contact the Law Office of Bryan Fagan.
+If you have any questions about the material that we presented in today's blog post, please do not hesitate to contact the Law Office of Bryan Fagan.
 Our licensed family law attorneys offer free of charge consultations six days a week where we can answer your questions and address your concerns directly.